INSdatascience/GetCleanData-Course-Project/README.md

 # GetCleanData-Course-Project

+The script found in this repo, run_analysis.R, will take the wearable computing data found in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, saved in your work directory in a folder called UCI, and will output a summarized data frame that will provide the means of specific variables.

+It starts by using the features list as colnames when the X_test.txt and X_train.txt are read.
+It then binds in order the subject_test.txt, y_test.txt and X_test.txt together, and repeats the process for the train data.
+Then, it identifies which variables we want to keep, and removes the those we don't.
+It then renames the activities.
+Finally, the summarised tidy data frame is created and written, providing the mean of every variable for each subject and activity.

 The final data frame, tidyDF.txt, is considered tidy in the wide format, as it follows the three rules stated in Hadley Wickam's Tidy Data (http://vita.had.co.nz/papers/tidy-data.pdf).

 1. Each variable forms a column.